-Here you will find helpful links to resources and tools regarding copyright that may be useful to help churches maintain their integrity and avoid costly lawsuits.
+Here you will find helpful links to resources, software and tools that may be useful to help churches maintain their integrity and avoid costly lawsuits regarding copyright.
 These resource links are helpful in enabling churches to remain above reproach, whilst still functioning from a place of creative freedom.
 Also included here are links to a list of recommended paid and free media resources and software.
 Although this list is not comprehensive, we believe it may still be beneficial to many.
 If you have any other recommended links or free resources to recommend, please let us know by mailing firstname.lastname@example.org.

 - CCLI (Church Worship, Video, Photocopy etc. Licensing)

 Christian Copyright Licensing International (CCLI) was established in 1988 to provide churches with simple, affordable solutions to complex copyright issues.
 CCLI helps churches maintain their integrity and avoid costly lawsuits, while also giving churches the freedom to worship expressively and spontaneously.

 It is CCLI’s aim to provide a simple, legal and affordable solution to copyright issues faced by the Christian community, whether they are reproducing song words, photocopying from authorised publications, or accessing song lyrics online.

 CCLI licenses are available in Australia, Belgium, Brazil, Canada, Denmark, Ireland, Faroe Islands, Finland, Germany, Iceland, Luxemburg, New Zealand, The Netherlands, Norway, South Africa, Botswana, Lesotho, Malawi, Namibia, Swaziland, Switzerland, Zimbabwe, Sweden, the United Kingdom and the United States.
 Visit ccli.com for websites for these regions.